Pyramid of Menkaure: Queens' pyramids

-Reisner speculated that the structures were likely tombs for the queens of Menkaure, and that the individuals buried there may have been his half-sisters.
+Reisner speculated that the structures were likely tombs for the queens of Menkaure's family; as the tomb of the most important lady of the family, he attributed G3-a specifically to the king's wife, Queen Khamerernebty II, though the question remains open, as another tomb at Giza is attributed to the same queen.
+He noted, however, that the excavation of the three pyramids and their temples yielded no material actually identifying their owners; the only inscribed objects from the temple of G3-a, five alabaster model cups naming "the king's son Kay" found in a pot sunk beneath the floor of the hall of niches, were a later offering, perhaps by a pious descendant.
 The archaeologist Mark Lehner argues that pyramid G3-a has a layout akin to a ka pyramid, which would have housed a statue of the king rather than a body.
-The fact that the structure once contained a pink granite sarcophagus, has led scholars to speculate that it may have been reused as a queen's burial tomb, or that it served as a chapel where the body of Menkaure was mummified.
+The fact that the structure once contained a pink granite sarcophagus has led scholars to speculate that it may have been reused as a queen's burial tomb, or that it served as a chapel where the body of Menkaure was mummified.